Everything we know about Samsung’s new S22 ultra

 Read more:

+According to the latest rumours, the Samsung Galaxy S22 ultra will be announced on 9 February immediately following the Samsung Unpacked event, at which the Korean brand is expected to reveal its full product line-up for 2022.
+The phone will then ship for a 24 February release date.

-Samsung hasn’t yet announced its next Unpacked product launch event, but when it does, we’ll know for sure when the next smartphone is due.
-Instead, we can take an educated guess based on Samsung’s previous schedule.
+Samsung hasn’t yet announced when that event will take place, but when it does we’ll know for sure when the next smartphone is due.
+For now, we can take an educated guess based on Samsung’s previous schedule.

 For the past few years, Samsung has revealed its latest Galaxy S phone family just ahead of the Mobile World Congress trade show, which usually takes place in Barcelona in February.
 But the last couple of years haven’t exactly stuck to the script, and for 2021 Samsung announced the S21 family earlier than usual, in mid-January.